veronica320/wikihow-GOSC/README.md

 * The model output will be in `output_dir/{subtask_name}_{model_name}`, e.g. `output_dir/step_en_mbert`.
 It will contain the trained model (`pytorch_model.bin`) and its predictions on the dev set (`model_pred.csv`).

 #### B. Doing inference & Evaluating on two subtasks

+If you only want to evaluate models on the two subtasks (Step Inference, Step Ordering) independently, then you can do the following steps for both in parallel.
+If you want to use the entire retrieval-based pipeline to construct scripts, then you should do the following steps for Step Inference first, and then use its output as the input to the Step Ordering subtask.

 * If you haven't done A, prepare your evaluation data according to the sample format (See `Repo Structure and File Format` -> `subtasks/`).
 Put the `dev.tsv` file under `data_dir/{subtask_name}/`.